SumayyaPanju/GravityGym/README.md

 ### Acknowledgements

-* Throughout the project, I had continuous support from:
+* Throughout this website, I had continuous support from:
     * My tutor - Satish Boini and Komal Karir
     * My mentor - Rory Patrick
     * Tutor support - which was available to us from code Institute